-Understanding South Texas Soil and Weather Patterns
+Understanding South Texas Soil and Summer Heat Weather Patterns

-Garden Styles for South Texas
+Vegetable Garden Styles for South Texas

 There are several garden styles suitable for the South Texas climate: